dappnode/DAppNodeDocs/docs/install.md

 Burn the ISO to an USB stick.
 To do so we recommend using [Etcher](https://www.balena.io/etcher/) for the OS with which you will prepare the USB to boot from your server and install DAppNode

-:warning: Please note that Etcher is intended to generate the ISO image in a bootable USB from your desktop device, and then install it in a server :warning:
+⚠️ Please note that Etcher is intended to generate the ISO image in a bootable USB from your desktop device, and then install it in a server ⚠️

 **_IF YOU EXECUTE THE BOOTABLE USB IN A MACHINE CONTAINING DATA IT WILL BE ERASED._**